Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_01.md

 ### Using Perl native debugger

 As your program starts to get complex, you will be stumped with errors that will require the help of a debugger.
-On [this site](https://debugger.perl.org/tools.html) you'll find many auxiliary tools to help you debugging your Perl scripts.
+On [this site](https://debugger.perl.org/tools.html) you'll find many auxiliary tools to helping you debug your Perl scripts.

-Here we're going to explore the built-in command line debugger provided by Perl, it may looks cryptic at first sigh compared to other visual debuggers, but trust me, this is a lot easier.
+Here we're going to explore the built-in command line debugger provided by Perl, it may look cryptic at first sigh compared to other visual debuggers, but trust me, this is a lot easier.
 Documentation available [here](https://perldoc.perl.org/perldebug).
 There are many debugger commands that you can use like, print the value of an expression, step through the execution, execute over subroutine calls, set a breakpoint before a line, set a breakpoint based on a condition, and much, much more.

 ```cmd
 $ perl -d take_user_input.pl "./my_log_directory/"